Raleigh, N.C.'s Coziest Coffee Shops

 “There’s nothing common about these grounds.”
 That’s what Common Grounds, located in Apex, boasts—and it’s absolutely true.
 From seasonal specials like an Irish Cream Mocha and Peppermint Patty Latte to savory desserts like cheesecake, this cozy coffee shop dazzles on a chilly winter’s day.
 With eclectic décor, handmade mugs and Pinterest-like signs for sale, you might just walk away with more than a coffee to-go.

 Tucked away in Holly Springs is a small, family-owned boutique and coffee shop with the most adorable name.
 Thanks A Latte was started by a mother-and-daughters trio who wanted to make a welcoming and encouraging space for people to enjoy a tea or coffee.
 While you’re there, sip on a Charleston latte while enjoying a warm white chocolate baguette.
 You can also get a head start on your Christmas shopping by exploring the shop’s boutique.
 One visit, and you’ll truly get why this place exemplifies "Southern charm at its finest."

 This North Raleigh cafe in the European-style Lafayette Village weighs, grinds and brews to order.
 Delicious coffee—the best from around the world is sourced—is prepared by the cup, ensuring every cup is as great as the next.
 Their waffles are stand-out and especially delicious when topped with fresh fruit.
-There’s also a location at the Aloft Raleigh on Hillsborough St., right near all the downtown Raleigh action.
+There are also locations at the Aloft Raleigh on Hillsborough St. and North Hills.